Polymer/polymer-starter-kit/README.md

 build/
   es5-bundled/
   es6-bundled/
-  es6-unbundled/
+  esm-bundled/
 ```

 * `es5-bundled` is a bundled, minified build with a service worker.
 ES6 code is compiled to ES5 for compatibility with older browsers.
 * `es6-bundled` is a bundled, minified build with a service worker.
 ES6 code is served as-is.
 This build is for browsers that can handle ES6 code - see [building your project for production](https://www.polymer-project.org/2.0/toolbox/build-for-production#compiling) for a list.
-* `es6-unbundled` is an unbundled, minified build with a service worker.
-ES6 code is served as-is.
-This build is for browsers that support HTTP/2 push.
+* `esm-bundled` is a bundled, minified build with a service worker.
+It uses standard ES module import/export statements for browsers that support them.

 Run `polymer help build` for the full list of available options and optimizations.
 Also, see the documentation on the [polymer.json specification](https://www.polymer-project.org/2.0/docs/tools/polymer-json) and [building your Polymer application for production](https://www.polymer-project.org/2.0/toolbox/build-for-production).